oshea00/BowlingScores/readme.md

 ## Getting Started
 Clone the repository and open the *BowlingScore.sln* file in Visual Studio, or your editor/IDE of choice.
-This is a dotnet core project, so you can also use the command line 'dotnet build' and 'dotnet run' commands in the console project and test project directories respectively.
+This is a dotnet core project, so you can also use the command line 'dotnet build', 'dotnet run' and 'dotnet test' commands in the console project and test project directories respectively.

 ## Re-Factoring
 The project comes with tests written, so you can start re-factoring right away, and re-runs tests